BCCDC-PHL/fluflo/README.md

 ```
 java -version
 ```
-The conda environment activated upon running fluflo is specified in the
+The OS-independent conda environment activated upon running fluflo is specified in the
 ```environment.yml``` file of the project directory and is built when
 ```-profile conda``` is included in the command line.
 Nextflow will save
 the environment to the project directory by default.
-Alternatively, the necessary conda environment can be saved to a different shared location accesible to compute nodes using ```--conda_cache /path/to/new/location/```.
+Alternatively, the necessary conda environment can be saved to a different shared location accesible to compute nodes by adding ```--conda_cache /path/to/new/location/```.

 ## Installation